girot-ethz/ddm/14_3D_Printing_Tutorial.md

 ![3D_Printing_29_Howtoprint.png](doc/3D_Printing_29_Howtoprint.png)

->With the slider in the bottom you can simulate the print time layer for layer(1).
-If everything is fine save the g-code to your usb stick (2).
+>With the slider in the bottom, you can simulate the print time layer by layer(1).
+If everything is fine save the g-code to your USB stick (2).

 Then go to the printer and unlock it with your ETH Card.
-Connect the usb stick to the printer and go to “file” in the menu.
+Connect the USB stick to the printer and go to “file” in the menu.
 Choose your file and start the print.